Rules & Regulations

 Liability

-- USA Dance and The High Desert Dance Classic and Antelope Valley College cannot be held liable for any injury sustained while in attendance at this virtual event.
+USA Dance and The High Desert Dance Classic and Antelope Valley College cannot be held liable for any injury sustained while in attendance at this event.

 Questions?
 Feel free to contact us anytime: